11SIGSEGV/XM32CE/README.md

 documentation every 2 seconds, but seeing that the only consistent thing about Copilot was how consistently it suggested code that raised blatant compiler errors, I gave up trusting at some stage and realised that for once, an AI model was more clueless than I was.

+# Licensing

+Copyright © 2025 Luke Liu

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.